HolgerPeters/blog/haskell_by_types.rst

 parallels in them (and as it turns out, these are not only parallels in the type signatures, but in semantics too.)

+With all the talk about Monads, a lot of introductory material kind of leaves out Functors, Applicative Functors und the merrits of Applicative Functor style.
+If you have so far diligently learned some Haskell, but were put off by Haskell's liberal use of *weird* operators, applicative Functor style will show you how operators can be used for great benefit.

 The following compilation is of things I rather understood recently, so bear in mind, that I might have missed one or the other connection.